kognifai/Galore/SDK-documentation/casestudy.md

 Streams
 =======

-We have already mentioned streams several times without explaining what it is meant.
+The term **stream** is used several times in this article without explaining what it is meant.
 The Galore stream is an abstraction of data that has several attractive properties:

--   It is an ordered sequence of data items, This makes it suitable to represent sequences of measurements, in other words time series.
+-   It is an ordered sequence of data items, which is suitable to represent sequences of measurements, in other words, time series.

--   It lends itself to pipeline processing that is, processing operations can be chained to transform streams into new streams.
-TQL is a language for describing such processing pipelines
+-   It lends itself to a pipeline processing, that is, processing operations can be chained to transform streams into new streams.
+TQL is a language that describes such processing pipelines

--   It allows the unification of real-time processing and processing of historical data.
-Many systems with some similar capabilities as Galore have strict separation between historical data processing and real-time data processing.
+-   It allows the unification of real-time  and historical data.
+Many other systems with similar capabilities as Galore have strict           separation methods for real-time and historical data processing.

--   It allows processing definitions (TQL) to take several types of streams as input.
+-   It allows processing definitions (TQL) to get several types of streams as input.

 Calculators and derived streams
 ===============================